-The consultation process revealed that there is demand for children, youth, and older adults.
-As North Middlesex continues to recover from the COVID-19 pandemic, engaging these segments of the community are more important than ever to address issues of social isolation, physical inactivity, and mental wellness.
-A wider range of programming may be needed to address the needs of today's children, youth and older adults, who have a broad range of interests including, but not limited to, virtual programming, education and learning, skill development, low-impact fitness, and sports.
+The consultation process revealed that there is demand for children, youth, and older adult activities.
+Engaging these segments of the community are more important than ever to address issues of social isolation, physical inactivity, and mental wellness.
+A wider range of programming is required to address the needs of current and future residents that are beyond traditional sports, particularly if the Municipality is expected to diversify during the planning period.
+People have a broad range of interests including, but not limited to, virtual programming, education and learning, arts and culture, skill development, low-impact fitness, and more.